cypress-io/cypress-docker-images/CONTRIBUTING.md

 **Important ⚠️** In order to properly generate a browser image, you must specify a version of Chrome, or a version of Firefox, or a version of Edge.

+**note:** The Edge browser will always default to the latest stable release.
+There is currently no way to specify the downloaded version.

 ### Add new included image

 To create a new image with Cypress pre-installed globally